Kaltsoon/nosql/material/3-mongo-operations.md

 ### Deleting documents

 Read the [Delete Documents](https://www.mongodb.com/docs/manual/tutorial/remove-documents/) guide.
 Then, implement and execute the following queries in the MongoDB Shell:

+> [!NOTE]
+> Choose the deete operation based on the number of documents you intend to delete (one or many).
+This avoids accidently deleting too many documents.

 1. Delete the book "Pride and Prejudice"
 2. Delete all the books which have no copies